OpenKneeboard/OpenKneeboard/docs/features/remote-controls.md

     OpenKneeboard-RemoteControl-SET_TAB.exe name "Radio Log" 0 1

 In this example, `0` is the page number (0 is "don't change"), and 1 specifies the primary kneeboard.

-### StreamDeck

-Add an 'Open' action, select the SET_TAB exe, then add a space then the arguments at the end of the 'App / File' box, after the closing quotation marks.
-For example:

-> "C:\Foo\OpenKneeboard-RemoteControl-SET_TAB.exe" name "Radio Log"

-... or ...

-> "C:\Foo\OpenKneeboard-RemoteControl-SET_TAB.exe" id "{8e882d1e-de80-4b35-9388-f41a01d94a3d}"

-This example ID will not be valid on your installation.

-### Voice attack

-In the 'Run an Application' dialog, enter the parameters - separated by spaces - in the 'With these parameters' box - for example:

-> name "Radio Log"

-... or ...

-> id "{8e882d1e-de80-4b35-9388-f41a01d94a3d}"

-This example ID will not be valid on your installation.